trek-view/basecamp/_posts/2022-01-07-gopro-fusion-fisheye-stitching-part-4.md

 Once both fish-eye images are mapped into equirectangular space, as shown last week, stitching of both images can happen to create a single equirectangular image.

-Knowing the view the field on the Fusion is 190 degrees, a blend zone of 5 degrees either side will exist (180 + 5 + 5).
+The FOV on the Fusion is about 190 degrees, so a blend zone of 5 degrees on the left and right side of the front image exists (180 + 5 + 5).

 <img class="img-fluid" src="/assets/images/blog/2022-01-07/front-equirectangular-blend-annotated.png" alt="Fisheye front to equirectangular" title="Fisheye front to equirectangular" />